shishiAPCS/shishiapcs.github.io/_posts/2024-12-19-CS-Typing-Competiton-Sign-Up.md

 ---

 <style>
-  /* Ensure the iframe fills the full height of the screen */ .airtable-embed {
+  /* Ensure the iframe fills the full width and height of the screen */ iframe {
     width: 100%;
     height: 100vh; /* Full viewport height */
-    border: 1px solid #ccc;
+    border: none;
-    background: transparent;
   }
 </style>